metaspartan/kronos/README.md

 Features
 --------

-- Send and Receive ETH and ARI in Core Mode
+- Send and Receive D and ETH and ARI in Core Mode
 - Core Mode and Advanced Mode
 - Send and Receive D
 - Wallet Addresses